OnlineLabs4All/Template-of-Interactive-Engine-in-PHP/README.md

 with your Interactive Lab Client by using PHP's include-function.
 To keep the folder structure clean use the folder "client".
 Note that the include-function of PHP can also have an influence on relative paths of the loaded document.

 ## $couponVerified
 The variable $couponVerified (in index.php) is set to true prior the client is included.
 You can use it in your client to assure, that only verified users access the client.
-However you can also rename it as you wih.
+However you can also rename it as you wish.